CoeCollege-ComputerScience/payroll-requirements-team-prestige_worldwide/Questions.md

 20. How should information be recorded and edited?
 In its own dedicated function?

 21. What security should be in place for viewing and editing payroll information?

+22. What are the levels of access?
+Employee - manager - administrator?

+23. Managers - see people they manage?
+How much information?

+24. Administrator - How do they edit?
+How much?

+25.